-Safety: This route guide must be read in conjunction with Tramping in Arthur's Pass National Park (PDF, 762K), and New Zealand's Outdoor Safety Code.
+Safety: This route guide should be read in conjunction with Tramping in Arthur's Pass National Park (PDF, 762K), and New Zealand's Land Safety Code.
 Before setting out, check the latest track conditions and avalanche advisory with the Arthur's Pass Visitor Centre.

 If you plan to cross unbridged rivers, know how to cross safely and be prepared for if you cannot cross.